nuu-engineering/Elixir-Style-Conventions/README.md

           }
     ```

-1. Sitúa las especificaciones justo antes de la definición de la función, sin separarlas con una línea en blanco. / Place specifications right before the function definition, without separating them by a blank line.
+1. Place specifications right before the function definition, without separating them by a blank line.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     @spec some_function(term) :: result

     def some_function(some_data) do
       {:ok, some_data}
     end

-    # Recomendado / Preferred
+    # Preferred
     @spec some_function(term) :: result
     def some_function(some_data) do
       {:ok, some_data}
     end
     ```

-### Structs {#structs}
+### Structs

-1. Usa una lista de *atoms* para los campos del *struct* que tengan valor **nil**, seguida del resto de *keywords*. / Use a list of *atoms* for *struct* fields that default to **nil**, followed by the other *keywords*.
+1. Use a list of *atoms* for *struct* fields that default to **nil**, followed by the other *keywords*.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     defstruct name: nil, params: nil, active: true

-    # Recomendado / Preferred
+    # Preferred
     defstruct [:name, :params, active: true]
     ```

-1. Omite los corchetes cuando el argumento de `defstruct` sea una lista de *keywords*.
-No se omitirán si en la lista existe por lo menos un *atom*./ Omit square brackets when the argument of a `defstruct` is a *keyword* list.
+1. Omit square brackets when the argument of a `defstruct` is a *keyword* list.
 Brackets will not be omitted if there is at least one *atom* in the list.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     defstruct [params: [], active: true]

-    # Recomendado / Preferred
+    # Preferred
     defstruct params: [], active: true

-    # Requerido - No son opcionales los corchetes, con al menos un atom en la lista.
     # Required - Brackets are not optional, with at least one atom in the list.
     defstruct [:name, params: [], active: true]
     ```

-1. Si una definición de un *struct* despliega múltiples líneas, coloca cada elemento en su propia linea, manteniendo los elementos alineados. / If a *struct* definition spans multiple lines, put each element on its own line, keeping the elements aligned.
+1. If a *struct* definition spans multiple lines, put each element on its own line, keeping the elements aligned.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     defstruct foo: "test", bar: true, baz: false,
       qux: false, quux: 1

-    # Recomendado / Preferred
+    # Preferred
     defstruct foo: "test",
               bar: true,
               baz: false,